What your spreadsheet was trying to be.

 Conversations with the collection already in the room.

-When you message another collector on Vitrine, the collection is the context.
-Attach any item or showcase directly to a message — the actual catalog entry, not a screenshot.
-See something in a showcase, message the owner directly — no hunting for a username on another platform.
+When you message another collector on Vitrine, the collection is already the context.
+Attach any item or showcase directly to the message — the actual catalog entry, not a screenshot.
+See something in a showcase, message the owner directly.

-Conversations live alongside the items they're about.
-The piece you're discussing is rendered inline with its full details, because the conversation and the catalog are the same environment.
+Conversations live beside the items they're about.
+The piece you're discussing renders inline with the full details, because the conversation and the catalog live in the same environment.

 Your collection is your identity here.
 Not your comment history.
 Not a social feed.

 In most collecting communities, you're known by your posts.
 In Vitrine, you're known by your collection — your showcases, your categories, your depth.
-That's your profile.
-One URL that functions as your collector identity anywhere you share it.
+That's the profile.

 Join groups organized around what you collect.
 Browse by category or interest.
-Conversations carry the collection as context — attach items and showcases directly.
-Public groups are open to anyone.
-Private groups exist for tighter circles.
+Attach items and showcases directly into the conversation.
+Public groups are open.
+Private groups stay tighter.

-The communities complement the places you already participate — your Facebook Groups, your Discord servers — by adding a layer where the collection itself is visible in every interaction.
+It complements the places you already participate by adding one thing they don't: the collection itself in every interaction.

 What your collection says